-The long-term operation and social success of a community association is heavily dependent upon a rules making and rules enforcement process that operates in the best interest of the community and guarantees fair and consistent treatment of all residents.
-The rules enforcement process must be presented in a manner that ensures that the participants are well-informed concerning their procedural rights and obligations and must be based on sound legal authority, principles and practices as guided both by statute and applicable court decisions.
+The long-term operation and social success of a community association is heavily dependent upon a rulemaking and rules enforcement process that operates in the best interest of the community and guarantees fair and consistent treatment of all residents.
+The rules enforcement process must be presented in a manner that ensures that the participants are well informed concerning their procedural rights and obligations and must be based on sound legal authority, principles and practices as guided both by statute and applicable court decisions.
 If challenges are anticipated or encountered, the governing board may need to consult legal counsel to minimize unforeseen consequences.

-Adopted by the Board of Trustees, April 8, 1983 Amended by the Public Policy Committee, October 6, 1993 Adopted by the Board of Trustees, October 9, 1993 Amended and approved by the Government & Public Affairs Committee, March 15, 2012 Adopted by the Board of Trustees, June 14, 2012
+Amended and approved by the Government & Public Affairs Committee, March 15, 2012

+Adopted by the Board of Trustees, June 14, 2012